The information and tutorials found within this article are designed to help you customize the view to inspect a particular focal point.

 Hide / Hide Others

 Select Hide to hide the selected component.
-Or, select Hide Others to hide all other anatomy components, except the component selected.
+Or, select Hide Others to hide all other anatomy components in the same system, except the component selected.
 When a component is hidden it will disappear and you will no longer be able to select it.
 You can then return the component by clicking Undo.

 Fade / Fade Others

 Select Fade to turn the selected component transparent.
-Or, select Fade Others to turn all other anatomy components transparent, except the component selected.
+Or, select Fade Others to turn all other anatomy components in the same system transparent, except the component selected.
 Other systems will still be fully visible.

 Select Focus to focus the view on the selected component.